 - observation and the use of attention in drawing, photography, sound and film

-- practical sensory project
+- a practical sensory project

 - design anthropology

-- commonalities between anthropological field work and contemporary arts practice.
+- commonalities between anthropological fieldwork and contemporary arts practice.

 The MRes provides an excellent grounding in contemporary research themes and innovative research methods for students aiming to do a PhD in anthropology, visual culture, design anthropology, heritage studies, and related subjects.
-It also provides an important training for students interested in a career in the heritage sector, development, the creative industries, workplace management and design.
+It also provides important training for students interested in a career in the heritage sector, development, the creative industries, workplace management and design.